erinfry6/BAGER/code/README.md

 ```

-#### 2) identify_best_model.sh - Identify the model with the largest log marginal likelihood.
-Saves model choice in the results as modelchoice.txt
+#### 2) ID_best_model.R - Identify the model with the largest log marginal likelihood.
+Saves model choice in the results as modelchoice.txt in the BAGERresults/$tissuecode directory

 ```
-./identify_best_model.sh tissuecode
+R --vanilla <ID_best_model.R
 ```

-#### 3) Extract.AGER.SummaryStats.sh - Collect Summary statistics for the BAGERs into one Summary file using Create.AGER.Summary.File.R .
+#### 3) Create.BAGER.Summary.File.R - Collect Summary statistics for the BAGERs into one Summary file.

 ```
-./Extract.BAGER.SummaryStat.sh
+.R --vanilla <Create.BAGER.Summary.File.R tissuecode
 ```

-#### 5) BAGERAnalysis.Rmd - Analyzes Ancestral Transcriptome Reconstructions to identify genes with expression shifts.
+#### 4) BAGERAnalysis.Rmd - Analyzes Ancestral Transcriptome Reconstructions to identify genes with expression shifts.
 Best used in R studio.